Question 1: Explain how animals dwelling in the forest help it grow and regenerate.

 Question 2: Explain how forests prevent floods.

-Answer: Trees slow down the movement of running water and thus help in preventing floods.
+Answer: With the help of their trunks and roots, trees make natural barrier to flow of water.
+Thus, trees slow down the movement of running water and help in preventing floods.

 Question 3: What are decomposers?
 Name any two of them.
 What do they do in the forest?

 Answer: The organisms which decompose the dead remains of plants and animals are called decomposers.
 Fungi and bacteria are examples of decomposers.
 They clear the debris of dead remains and convert them into humus which enriches the topsoil.
 Decomposers play the role of scavengers in nature.

 Question 4: Explain the role of forest in maintaining the balance between oxygen and carbon dioxide in the atmosphere.

 Answer: Green plants utilize carbon dioxide during photosynthesis and release oxygen in the process.
 Thus, green plants help in keeping the level of carbon dioxide in atmosphere under check.
 In other words, green plants maintain the balance of carbon dioxide and oxygen in the atmosphere.